Sargovindan/redisdoc/README.md

 <code>dundkeys</code>
 retrieves undocumented keys from your database.
-Contains several optional parameters, that can be combined
+Contains several optional parameters, which can be combined

 <code>dundkeys --type</code>
 show undocumented keys with their types